knokko/vk-boiler/docs/methods.md

 is backed by the buffer range.
 It also provides a `range(...)` method to create a corresponding `VkbBufferRange`.

+### PerFrameBuffer
+The `PerFrameBuffer` wraps a `MappedVkbBufferRange`, and uses it to manage one-time-only data that you use every frame, and whose memory space can be reused after `numberOfFramesInFlight` frames.
+You can use it to easily share such space with multiple independent renderers.

 ### Encoding/decoding images
 You can use `boiler.buffers.encodeBufferedImageRGBA(...)` to encode/store a `BufferedImage` in a `MappedVkbBuffer` in RGBA8 format.
 You can use this to